cliosight/cliosight_templates/Overview.md

 Let's consider a simple application that notifies trial users of a SaaS product.
 Marketing admins need to send notifications everyday through email.

 ### Workflow <a name="workflow"></a>
 Data analysis can provide pointers for fine-tuning a design through hypothesis testing.
 It can also help in improving the performance of a machine learning model in production with high-quality datasets.
 Every component in Cliosight can be created instantly in external applications.
-Being able to create a workflow by combining repetitive tasks using a simple JSON definition can speed up a project that is powered by deep insights from high-quality data.
+Being able to create a workflow by combining repetitive tasks using a simple JSON definition can speed up a project that is backed by deep insights from data.

 A workflow in Cliosight is an aggregation of jobs and triggers.
 Since it can be configured for only one datasource at a time, fetching data from others has to be carried out through utility jobs.